Caddy proxy

 Remove the hash mark at the start, and replace the placeholder with absolute paths to the desired HTTPS certificate and key files.
 Place the certificate files outside the mantaflow directory, so they are preserved during potential upgrade.
 On Linux

-installations, the files has to have same owner and user group as the rest of the Manta Data Lineage installation.
+installations, the files has to have same owner and user group as the rest of the Automatic Data Lineage installation.
 This way Caddy will be able to access them correctly.
-In R41 it is best to put them outside Manta directory.
-Starting in R42 use
+Starting in R42 use the dedicated configuration directory ${installdir}/conf.

 If you already have deployed HTTPS keys in the past, you can easily convert the keystore to the format required by Caddy.
 Caddy is not a Java tool, so using the Java keystore directly is not possible, Caddy requires that the key and certificate

 are provided in the PEM format.
-Key file in PEM format is a text file, that starts with following header: -----BEGIN PRIVATE KEY-----
+Key file in PEM format is a text file, that starts with following header: -----BEGIN PRIVATE KEY----- the PEM certificate is also a text file, but the header is following -----BEGIN CERTIFICATE-----

 To convert the existing JKS (Java KeyStore) to the required PEM format, you will need the openssl command line tool.
 On Linux installations this is readily available, for Windows you have to download and install it separately.